dybuk87/basic_android_kotlin_application/README.md

 ## Core Commons

 Commons are classes that can be use in all application to reduce code redundancy.
-- AsyncList<T : AsyncListElement> - This class handle asynchronus list that distribute it state by BehaviorSubject, and also allow to wait on expected item using Rx.Observable
+- AsyncList<T : AsyncListElement> - This class handle asynchronous list that distribute it state by BehaviorSubject, and also allow to wait on expected item using Rx.Observable
 - CombineFlatMap - This class allow to merge multiple observables by using stream flatMap, this merge is dynamic allowing to exclude some observable during runtime.
 CombineFlatMap use sort of builder design pattern to combine.
 - SimpleFuture - Implements java concurrency Future, allow to wait for result/error using get, and allow to set result/error by methods setResult/setError.
 When error is set get will throw ExecuteException and with cause by set in setError()
 - Translator<A, B> - interface to translate forward from object A to object B and backward from B to A